Silicon Gorge Startups

 - Ultraleap: Using ultrasound to project sensation into the hands of users.
 Working to create a connection between people and technology, the tech business currently has a valuation of more than $1bn

-- HdE: The Performance Growth Agency for technology companies, have helped many of the regions high growth technology companies grow their brand, audience and revenues.
-HdE recently secured a lucrative £500K deal with one of the worlds largest enterprise cloud provider, looking to utilise the agencies acute specialisms scaling technology companies in the UK.
+- HdE: The Performance Growth Agency for technology companies, has helped many of the region’s high growth technology companies grow their brand, audience and revenues.
+HdE recently secured a lucrative £500K deal with one of the world’s largest enterprise cloud providers, looking to utilise the agency’s acute specialism scaling technology companies in the UK.

 - Five AI: Driving the future by developing AI & machine learning software for autonomous vehicles.